dadi/cdn/docs/workingWithImages.md

 Improving web performance and giving a better experience is critical to good product design.

 Responsive images to the rescue!
 Right?
 Well, yes, but first we have to generate our responsive image assets.
-Thankfully Barbu makes this simple.
+Thankfully DADI CDN makes this simple.

 ### Request structure